Outreach at St Hugh's

 - Academic taster sessions to give students a taste of teaching and learning at Oxford

 - Interview workshops and sessions on career progression from Higher Education

 In addition to a standard visit, the College also offers subject-specific taster days, and welcomes visitors on three annual open days.
-Morning visits to St Hugh’s which leave free time in the afternoon for educational visits to Oxford’s Ashmolean Museum, Oxford University Museum of Natural History, Museum of the History of Science, Pitt Rivers Museum, Bate Collection of Musical Instruments, Bodleian Library & Weston Library, Botanic Gardens, Oxford Union, and more
+Morning visits to St Hugh’s leave free time for groups to enjoy educational visits to Oxford’s Ashmolean Museum, Oxford University Museum of Natural History, Museum of the History of Science, Pitt Rivers Museum, Bate Collection of Musical Instruments, Bodleian Library & Weston Library, Botanic Gardens, Oxford Union, and more.

-The College Admissions & Outreach Officer, Luke Jackson-Ross, also frequently visits schools, and is happy to offer talks for information evenings, sit on question panels, answer questions at Higher Education Fairs, or offer classroom information sessions during the school day.
+The Admissions & Outreach Officer, also frequently visits schools, and is happy to offer talks for information evenings, sit on question panels, answer questions at Higher Education Fairs, or offer classroom information sessions during the school day.
 He very much welcomes the opportunity to work directly with teachers and students, and schools in the Kent region are encouraged to get in touch to arrange a visit or to ask questions.